libavg/libavg/sphinxdoc/player.rst

             :samp:`APPLETRACKPAD`.
 Under Linux, the default is :samp:`XINPUT21` if XInput 2.1 is available on the system, otherwise :samp:`LINUXMTDEV`.

+            :py:meth:`enableMultitouch` throws an exception if the chosen driver is not available or no multitouch device could be found.
+(Exception: Since there is no way to determine if a TUIO device is available, :py:meth:`enableMultitouch` always appears to succeed in this case.)

         .. py:method:: getCanvas(id) -> OffscreenCanvas

             Returns the offscreen canvas with the :py:attr:`id` given.